Skip to main content

 Get your first summary

-Open Claude Desktop and paste this prompt.
+Now say (with Wispr Flow) or paste this prompt.
 Replace #channel-name with the name of a real channel in your workspace.

-Copy this prompt — replace #channel-name
+Say this or copy this prompt — replace #channel-name

 You should see a summary that looks something like this: